- DCE Home

 One of the following courses (or equivalents) is required prior to admittance into the program.

-GEO ENG 381 Intermediate Subsurface Hydrology And Contaminant Transport Mechs
+- GEO ENG 5381: Intermediate Subsurface Hydrology And Contaminant Transport Mechanics

 * Curriculum is subject to change.
 Other courses approved by the program coordinator may be substituted for any of the above listed courses on a case-by-case basis.

-Admissions Requirements: Admission requirements to the certificate program include an undergraduate degree (B.S. or equivalent), and the necessary prerequisites to the required courses (Prerequisites may be waived on a case-by-case basis by the course instructors).
+Admission requirements to the certificate program include an undergraduate degree (BS or equivalent), and the necessary prerequisites to the required courses (Prerequisites may be waived on a case-by-case basis by the course instructors).
 A GRE score is not required for admittance into the certificate program.